Open-I-Beam/swift-install/README.md

          * container
          * account
      * keystone(optionally) , note that if you don't want ot install a keystone service , just remove the line ```- include: keystone.yml``` in main-install.yml

+3. A one host may serve for more than for one service , moreover all services can be installed on one , **allinone** host (see Host Groups)